 Brandon graduated from The University of Texas School of Law with High Honors after serving as Editor-in-Chief of the Texas Law Review.
 He then clerked for Judge Royce C. Lamberth of the U.S. District Court for the District of Columbia.
-Repeatedly named a Texas Super Lawyer, Brandon practiced litigation for a decade at Gibbs and Bruns LLP before becoming a founding partner of Reynolds Frizzell LLP, which was named a Top Ten Litigation Boutique in America 2017 by Benchmark Litigation.
+Brandon co-founded Reynolds Frizzell LLP, which has repeatedly been named a Top Ten Litigation Boutique in America by Benchmark Litigation.

 Zachry Construction Corp. v.
 Port of Houston Authority